Taking a Hebron tour is a great way of learning more about the Israeli – Palestinian conflict.

 Violence in Hebron is a tragic reality, but it occurs in waves.
 It is now facing a period of relative peace after the conviction of Elor Azaria.
 Attacks happen on both sides, carried out by Hamas forces as well as by the Kach Party (a Jewish terrorist organization).
 Tourists may feel discouraged to visit, but they are hardly a target.

-What I keep wondering, though, is why the Palestinians and Jews of Hebron can’t live in full peace today, as they have done for centuries.
-Why are they so stubborn, fighting over what to me seem like useless matters of principle, and can’t just accept that yes, tragic events have occurred in the past, but it is time to move on and finally forgive.
+You will keep wondering why the Palestinians and Jews of Hebron can’t live in full peace today, as they have done for centuries.
+Why are they so stubborn, fighting over seems like useless matters of principle, and can’t just accept that yes, tragic events have occurred in the past, but it is time to move on and finally forgive.

 Note about the comments: I know that the Palestinian – Israeli conflict is a controversial topic, but keep your comments civil.
 I appreciate disagreement but I won’t tolerate rudeness and profanities.